 Transportable tablespaces have some limitations: source and target systems must be running Oracle8i (or higher), must use the same character set, and, prior to Oracle Database 10g, must run on the same operating system.
-For details on how to transport tablespace between operating systems, see Oracle Database Administrator's Guide.
+For details on how to transport tablespace between operating systems, see Oracle Database Concepts.